apache/cloudstack-documentation/source/installguide/configuration.rst

 Advanced Zone Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Advanced zone, you may chose Edge which will allow creating an Edge.
-If Edge is not selected then wizard will allow creating a Core zone.
+For Advanced zone, you may chose to select Edge which will allow creating an Edge Zone.
+If Edge is not selected then wizard will continue creating a Core zone.

 Core Zone
 *********